Marshmallow (Yao Shu Kui)

 Marshmallow is a wonderful plant for treating both hot dry and hot damp acute conditions.
 The plant is famous for its moistening properties.
 Marshmallow is also used to coat sore throats, treat irritated hot bladder infections and lubricate hot achy joint pain.
 Don’t confuse it with blue mallow, a similar plant but different species that is mostly used externally.
 Marshmallow is not the candied marshmallows used in desserts, but it can be boiled and eaten as a vegetable.

-Below is an overview of Marshmallow, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of Marshmallow, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of Marshmallow.

 Also Known As: Mortification Root, Sweetweed, Cheeses, Cheese Flower